 Outcome: The candidate lost all of the marks gained for the component (penalty 3).

-5.3 Failing to abide by conditions of supervision designed to maintain the security of the examinations or assessments
+5.3 Failing to abide by conditions of supervision designed to maintain the security of the examinations or assessments the potential to impair the integrity of the examination.

 GCSE Design and Technology